-When you’re conducting your college search, it’s only natural that your eyes will be drawn to some very large numbers (though they may be printed in a tiny font) amid all of the literature on schools you’re perusing.
-The costs associated with attending college can be huge, and they go well beyond tuition.
-With the average cost of college creeping towards $20,000 at public colleges and topping $50,000 at an increasing number of private colleges, many families are left wondering just what they’re paying for, in addition to how to pay for it.
+When you’re conducting your college search, you will notice the outrageous numbers associated with higher education.
+The cost of attending college is huge, and goes beyond tuition.
+With the average cost of public colleges at $20,000 a year and the average cost of private colleges at $50,000 a year, families are left wondering what they’re paying for, and how to pay for it.

-At most colleges, tuition will be the largest expense to contend with, and if current trends continue, it will only get larger each year.
-Student fees, such as technology fees, athletic fees, and student services fees will also be included in your tuition statement.
-Many of these fees are mandatory, regardless of whether a student uses the services they cover.
-Tuition and fees have been rising at an average of 6 percent a year, though some years the rise is faster or slower.
-While private colleges have higher tuition rates on average, they tend to be more insulated from rapid increases in student fees than state colleges, which are at the mercy of state budgets.
+Tuition will be the largest college expense, and it will increase each year.
+Student fees, such as technology fees, athletic fees, and student services fees are included in your tuition statement.
+These fees are mandatory, even if a student does not use these services.
+Tuition and fees have been rising at an average of 6% per year.
+While private colleges have higher tuition rates, their rates increase less quickly than state colleges, which are at the mercy of state budgets.

-An 18-year-old who’s been living at home and using an after-school job for fun money (if he or she has one at all) is unlikely to realize just how much it takes to stay alive and maintain the standard of living to which he or she is accustomed.
-Even the parent who’s been footing the bills can be surprised at how quickly the costs associated with a freshman’s newfound independence can add up.
-Many of these miscellaneous expenses might be expenses that a student can cover with a campus job, especially working 10-20 hours a week, but be prepared that there will be situations for which an emergency fund would be a good idea.
+A teenager living at home and using an after-school job for fun money does not realize how much it costs to maintain the standard of living they are accustomed to.
+Even parents footing the bills can be surprised at how quickly college costs add up.
+Many of these miscellaneous expenses can be covered with a campus job, but 10-12 hours a week will not be enough to cover surprise situations.
+Therefore, establish an emergency fund for extra security.